Your account

 | Integrations | The connected systems (FSM, CRM, custom webhook destinations). |

-| API keys + webhooks | The credentials and event subscriptions for external systems calling into your tenant. |
+| API keys + webhooks | The credentials and event subscriptions for external systems calling into your account. |

 Users vs. seats